Planning a family holiday is a bit different to choosing a couple's getaway! Here are a few factors you may want to keep in mind.

 If you’re travelling by air, babies can fly from as early as two days old, but many parents choose to wait until around the 6-month mark; at this age, they’re much more likely to be in a routine and they will have completed their primary course of vaccinations.
 (Don’t forget that if you’re going abroad, your baby will need a passport, and if you’re visiting a country that requires a visa, your baby will likely need to get one too.)

-It’s best to avoid going to places where extra vaccinations are needed, as babies’ immune system is immature.
-For example certain countries require a yellow fever jab and this can’t be given under 6 months of age.
+While your baby is young, you’ll probably want to avoid going to countries where extra vaccinations are needed, as babies’ immune systems are immature and they aren’t eligible for some vaccines.
+For example, the NHS recommends getting a yellow fever jab for travel to some countries, and this can’t be given to babies under 6 months old.

 Malaria is also an issue to keep in mind; currently, the World Health Organisation advises against taking infants and young children to areas where malaria is present.
 This is because babies under 2 months old can’t take anti-malarial medication, and the NHS recommends that insect repellent containing DEET (the most effective ingredient)

 You may also want to give some thought to the climate of your intended destination; after all, basking on a sunny, hot beach might be your idea of heaven, but it’s unlikely to suit your baby so well!
 In general, families with young children find that travel is easiest when the local temperature is in the “Goldilocks zone” - not too hot, not too cold.
 A temperature of about 20-25C during the day is just about perfect for a warm-weather holiday with your little one (though you’ll still need to keep an eye out for signs that your baby is too warm or dehydrated).